Nandtel/spring-boot-angular2-starter/README.md

 npm install
 ```

-But if not – use this command for installing node and npm localy in project directory:
+But if not – use this command for installing node and npm locally in project directory:

 ```
 gradlew npm_install
 ```

-Necessary to install gulp and typings globaly, if you don't have them:
+Necessary to install gulp and typings globally, if you don't have them:

 ```
 npm install -g gulp